Special Feature: Community Corrections - Training

 - National Institute of Corrections (NIC): Training

 - NIC provides management and specialty training for staff of state and local corrections throughout the U.S. and its commonwealths and territories.
-NIC also offers live satellite and video opportunities, including the following videos from NIC's Community Services Division which address topics in offender employment and employment retention:
+NIC also offers live satellite broadcasts and recordings, including:

 - National Parole Resource Center (NPRC)